 Actually, another posh Manhattan hotel also plays a crucial role in Abagnale’s story.
 The “Commodore” hotel, now called the “Grand Hyatt” and owned by Donald Trump, but then literally known for the most beautiful lobby in the world, right next to the Grand Central Terminal on 42th Street, is where he got the idea to pose as a pilot when he saw some pilots and air hostesses stepping out of a cab into the hotel, much as you see in the movie (scene 6, 30:31).

 Oddly, I’ve been wondering for a while whether the scene that’s supposed to play in the (then) “Commodore” hotel wasn’t actually shot in the… Waldorf-Astoria!
 In the movie, the staff wears a uniform with the letter “W” on it, the interior is wood and carpets, similar (but not identical) to what you see in pictures when you google the “Waldorf-Astoria” hotel.
-But I’m not from New York and I reserve my judgment.
+But I reserve my judgment for ever... because you can no longer check that: the Waldorf-Astoria is closed as of March 2017 to be entirely refurbished!

 The scene certainly wasn’t shot in the “Grand Hyatt”: the exterior looks way too modern these days and the marble interior is not what you see in the movie…